| "Oh – that's

 religions, nations, tribes, teams, employment groups,

+and consumer demographics.
 The logic of the

 womb – humanity as alternate versions of return-to-the